All comparisonsNote-taking apps

 Workflowy

-Notion fails first because outlining ideas requires interacting with block editors or database structures instead of a continuous bullet hierarchy.
+Notion fails first because it requires interacting with block editors or database structures before a continuous bullet hierarchy before outlining ideas.

 Verdict